AquaFrostByte/Navi-Phone/README.md

 IPAddress dns(8, 8, 8, 8);
 ```

-3. On your ESP, just open Messenger and click Send or Receive.
+3. On the ESP32, open the Messenger and use the Send or Receive buttons.

-> 💡 To type, just tap anywhere outside the on-screen keyboard!
+> **Note:** To type, tap anywhere on the screen outside of the on-screen keyboard area.

----

-## 🧱 STL / 3D Files
+## stl / 3d files

-I’ve removed the STL files for now — they weren’t very good.
-I’ll re-upload improved versions once I’m happy with them.
+I've removed the STL files for now.
+Frankly, they weren't very good.
+I'll re-upload them once I've designed a version I'm happy with.

----

-## 🖥️ Server & Client
+## server & client

-### 🌐 Server
+### server

-The Messenger server is a simple Flask HTTP server.
+The server for the messenger is a simple Flask application.

-Before running `app.py`, initialize the SQLite database:
+Before running `app.py`, you need to initialize the SQLite database:
 ```bash
 python init_db.py
 ```

-Then run:
+Then, start the server:
 ```bash
 python app.py
 ```

-That’s it!

----
+That's it.

-### 🧪 Client
+### client

-Coming soon!
-I’ll release a basic CLI tool for testing and then build a full desktop app when I can. :3
+Coming soon.
+I plan to release a simple CLI tool for testing first, and then work on a proper desktop app when I find the time. :3

----

-## ❤️ Final Words
+## final words

-This project took a lot of time and energy, and I really hope you enjoy it.
-Whether you're using it as decoration, a conversation piece, or just for fun — have a great time with it.
+This project took a lot of my time and energy.
+I really hope you have fun with it, whether you use it as a decoration, a conversation piece, or something else entirely.

 Let’s all love Lain. <3

----

-Let me know if you'd like a Markdown version you can copy-paste directly into your GitHub README.md file, or if you want help generating screenshots, diagrams, or 3D renders.